iotux/ElWiz/README.md

 # ElWiz - program for å lese data fra Tibber Pulse

-**Remark:** *This program is mainly written for a Norwegian or nordic country audience, and is therefore witten in the Norwegian language.
+**Remark:** *This program is mainly developed for a Norwegian or nordic country audience, and this **README** is therefore written in the Norwegian language.
 However, the program comments are written in English for those who are not natives.*

 ## Innhold
 * [Intro](#intro)